MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-D-Safety-Special-Radio-Services/part-87-Aviation-Services/subpart-A-General-Information/section-87.5.md

 *Survival craft station.* A mobile station in the maritime or aeronautical mobile service intended solely for survival purposes and located on any lifeboat, life raft or other survival equipment.

-*Traffic information services - broadcast (TIS-B).* Traffic information broadcasts derived from ground-based radar systems.
+*Traffic information services—broadcast (TIS-B).* Traffic information broadcasts derived from ground-based radar systems.

-*Universal access transceiver (UAT).* A radio datalink system authorized to operate on the frequency 978 MHz to support Automatic Dependent Surveillance - Broadcast (ADS-B) Service, Traffic Information Services - Broadcast (TIS-B) and Flight Information Service - Broadcast (FIS-B).
+*Universal access transceiver (UAT).* A radio datalink system authorized to operate on the frequency 978 MHz to support Automatic Dependent Surveillance—Broadcast (ADS-B) Service, Traffic Information Services—Broadcast (TIS-B) and Flight Information Service—Broadcast (FIS-B).

 *VHF Omni directional range station (VOR).* A radionavigation land station in the aeronautical radionavigation service providing direct indication of the bearing (omni-bearing) of that station from an aircraft.